Contacts

 NEW!
 Mapping George’s Freedom!
 (Gr.
 6-8) |

 Explore the life of local Black settler, George Chapman, against the backdrop of changing enslavement laws and the Underground Railroad.
 Through hands-on activities, students will analyze primary sources, learn about the UGRR’s secret codes, and apply those codes to plot a route for George from enslavement in Virginia to a free life in Pickering Township.
 Program Length: 2 hrs.
-Program cost: $145 per class Curriculum Connections: Social Studies; History; Geography; Language; Mathematics; Art |
+Program cost: $300 for two 2 hrs. programs Curriculum Connections: Social Studies; History; Geography; Language; Mathematics; Art |

 Far-back Fun (K to Gr.
 3) |

-Adaptable for students from Kindergarten to Grade 3 and adjusting COVID guidelines, our costumed interpreter will lead students in games played by Indigenous and early European settler students 200 years ago.
+Adaptable for students from Kindergarten to Grade 3 and adjusting COVID guidelines, our interpreter will lead students in games played by Indigenous and early European settler students 200 years ago.
 Students will gain the building blocks of constructive play by learning how to manipulate old toys, and play games using vocabulary, rhythmic patterns, body percussion, movement, and cooperative interaction.
-Program length: 45 minutes Program cost: $100 per class Grade 1 Curriculum Connections: Physical Education: Social-Emotional Learning Skills A1.5; Active Living B1.1, B1.2, B1.3, B2.1, B2.3, B3.1; Movement Competence: Skills, Concepts & Strategies C1.2, C1.3, C1.4, C2.1 Language: Listening to Understand A1.1, A1.2; Speaking to Communicate A2.1, A2.2, A2.3, A2.4 Music: Creating and Performing C1.1; Reflecting, Responding, and Analysing C2.2; Exploring Forms and Cultural Contexts C3.2 Grade 2 Curriculum Connections: Physical Education: Social-Emotional Learning Skills A1.5; Active Living B1.1, B1.2, B1.3, B2.1, B2.3, B3.1; Movement Competence: Skills, Concepts & Strategies C1.2, C1.3, C1.4, C2.1 Language: Listening to Understand A1.1, A1.2; Speaking to Communicate A2.1, A2.2, A2.3, A2.4 Music: Creating and Performing C1.1; Reflecting, Responding, and Analysing C2.2; Exploring Forms and Cultural Contexts C3.2 |
+Program length: 45 minutes Program cost: $210 for two 45-minute programs Grade 1 Curriculum Connections: Physical Education: Social-Emotional Learning Skills A1.5; Active Living B1.1, B1.2, B1.3, B2.1, B2.3, B3.1; Movement Competence: Skills, Concepts & Strategies C1.2, C1.3, C1.4, C2.1 Language: Listening to Understand A1.1, A1.2; Speaking to Communicate A2.1, A2.2, A2.3, A2.4 Music: Creating and Performing C1.1; Reflecting, Responding, and Analysing C2.2; Exploring Forms and Cultural Contexts C3.2 Grade 2 Curriculum Connections: Physical Education: Social-Emotional Learning Skills A1.5; Active Living B1.1, B1.2, B1.3, B2.1, B2.3, B3.1; Movement Competence: Skills, Concepts & Strategies C1.2, C1.3, C1.4, C2.1 Language: Listening to Understand A1.1, A1.2; Speaking to Communicate A2.1, A2.2, A2.3, A2.4 Music: Creating and Performing C1.1; Reflecting, Responding, and Analysing C2.2; Exploring Forms and Cultural Contexts C3.2 |

 School Is In!
 (Gr.
 2/3) |

-We’ll send our 1830s school teacher to you along with enough slates and slate pencils for some role-playing fun!
+We’ll send our Museum interpreter to you along with enough slates and slate pencils for some role-playing fun!
 Lessons in spelling, elocution and arithmetic will include school room rules from 200 years ago!
 At the end, we’ll wrap it up with a compare and contrast between school then and now.
-Program Length: 45 minutes Program cost: $100 per class Grade 3 Curriculum Connections: Language: Oral Communication 1.2, 1.3, 1.4, 1.6, 2.1, 2.2, 2,3, 2,4; Writing 3.1, 3.2 Social Studies: Heritage and Identity A1.1, A1.2, A1.3, A2.1, A2.5, A2.6, A3.1, A3.2, A3.3, A3.4, A3.5, A3.6, A3.7; People and Environments: Living and Working in Ontario B1.1, B1.2, B2.1, B2.5, B3.1, B3.3, B3.5 Mathematics: Measurement E2.1, E2.5, E2.7 |
+Program Length: 45 minutes Program cost: $210 for two 45-minute programs Grade 3 Curriculum Connections: Language: Oral Communication 1.2, 1.3, 1.4, 1.6, 2.1, 2.2, 2,3, 2,4; Writing 3.1, 3.2 Social Studies: Heritage and Identity A1.1, A1.2, A1.3, A2.1, A2.5, A2.6, A3.1, A3.2, A3.3, A3.4, A3.5, A3.6, A3.7; People and Environments: Living and Working in Ontario B1.1, B1.2, B2.1, B2.5, B3.1, B3.3, B3.5 Mathematics: Measurement E2.1, E2.5, E2.7 |

 1837! |

 Pickering Township was a hotbed of political unrest in the 1830s.
 Through role-play and hands-on activities, we’ll help students use historical inquiry to explore physical, social and political challenges facing all Upper Canadians, and to understand the causes and consequences of the 1837 Rebellion.
 They will learn stories of local people and decide for themselves where their sympathies would have rested.
 Program reservations will include pre- and post-presentation activities for teachers to do with their students to prepare for and round out the experience.
-Program Length: 2 hours Program cost: $145 per class Grade 7 Curriculum Connections: The Arts: Drama B1.1, B1.2, B1.4, B2.1, B3.1; Visual Language: Oral Communication 1.2, 1.3, 1.4, 1.5, 1.6, 1,7, 1.8, 1.9, 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.7 History: New France and British North America: 1713-1800 A1.1, A1.2, A1.3, A2.1, A2.5, A2.6, A2.7, A3.1, A3.3, A3.4, A3.5, A3.6, A3.7, A3.8 |
+Program Length: 2 hours Program cost: $300 for 2 2-hr programs Grade 7 Curriculum Connections: The Arts: Drama B1.1, B1.2, B1.4, B2.1, B3.1; Visual Language: Oral Communication 1.2, 1.3, 1.4, 1.5, 1.6, 1,7, 1.8, 1.9, 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.7 History: New France and British North America: 1713-1800 A1.1, A1.2, A1.3, A2.1, A2.5, A2.6, A2.7, A3.1, A3.3, A3.4, A3.5, A3.6, A3.7, A3.8 |

 Free Online Content